Bank building

 Weekly Notables

-The loan market continued to build on its positive momentum, as the Morningstar® LSTA® US Leveraged Loan Index (Index) returned 0.23% for the seven-day period ended December 12.
-On a YTD basis, the index has returned 8.71%.
-The average Index bid price gained 15 bp, finishing the week at 97.40.
+The loan market was steady this week, as The Morningstar® LSTA® US Leveraged Loan Index (Index) returned 0.33% for the seven-day period ended May 1.
+The average Index bid price gained 27 bp, closing out the week at 95.82.

-Trading levels in the secondary market moved higher across all credit quality.
-In terms of performance, lowerrated names outperformed higher-rated loans.
-For the week, Double-Bs, Single-Bs and CCCs returned 0.19%, 0.23%, and 0.38%, respectively.
+The secondary market was stable.
+In terms of performance, lower-rated credits outperformed this week.
+For context, Double-Bs, Single-Bs and CCCs returned 0.28%, 0.36% and 0.38%, respectively.

 Average Bid